Limited Clients. Proven Results.

 Stiefvater Law, LLC limits the number of clients to ensure that each speeding ticket case we accept gets the attention it requires.
 We believe that the defense of speeding tickets requires attention and care to the specific facts and circumstances.
 By limiting the number of clients whose cases we take, we have achieved results that lead to referrals from both former clients as well as other law firms.
 Talk to a Walton Hills Speeding Ticket Lawyer today.

-Avoid costly points on your driving record!
-In Walton Hills, Ohio, most speeding tickets and other traffic violations result in a minimum of 2 points and a maximum of 6 points on your driving record.
-Besides the fact that points will typically result in higher insurance costs, your license will be suspended once you receive 12 points.
+We will help you avoid the points associated with your speeding ticket.
+In Walton Hills, Ohio, traffic violations, including speeding tickets typically result in a minimum of 2 points and a maximum of 6 points on your driving record.
+Most car insurance companies will increase your premium as the points on your driving record increase.
+The BMV will suspend your license once you get 12 points.

 Speeding Ticket Points in Walton Hills, Ohio

-Contact a Speeding Ticket Lawyer in Walton Hills today to find out what we can do for you.
+Contact a Speeding Ticket Lawyer in Walton Hills today to discuss the possible penalties associated with your speeding ticket.

 Speeding Ticket Penalties Walton Hills